vanitha-himagirish/Bigdata/README.md

 # Bigdata Tools and Technologies
-Configuration of Hadoop multimode cluster using 3-nodes MapReduce programming in Hadoop ecosystem
+1.Configuration of Hadoop multimode cluster using 3-nodes 2.MapReduce programming in Hadoop ecosystem
-CRUD operations using MongoDB
+3.CRUD operations using MongoDB
-Data Serialization using JAVA API
+4.Data Serialization using JAVA API